 Time Required: Varies

 - Brew the tea.
 Try using a variety of teas, like Vanilla Chai tea, which will make your fabric smell wonderful!
 Different types of teas will produce different colors, so you may want to try some test swatches of fabric before you commit.
 Herbal teas will create beautiful reds, purples, and even blues.
 You can also get light yellows from some teas.
 A regular black tea will give you a nice brown color.
 You can make your fabric color lighter or darker, depending on the strength of the tea.
 A good place to start as far as the number of tea bags is about six to nine.
 This will give you a nice color.
-Of course, it also depends on the size of fabric you have.
+Of course, it also depends on the size of the fabric you have.
 The more fabric you need to dye, the bigger the pot and the more tea bags you will need.

 - Dilute the tea with water as needed to completely submerge the fabric you are dying in the basin.
 If you want darker or more vibrant colors, do not dilute as much.
 For softer vintage looks and pastel colors, dilute the tea.